OrchardCMS/OrchardCore/src/docs/guides/decoupled-cms/README.md

 }
 ```

+!!! waring "Release packages"
+    If you are not using the latest MyGet packages then this method is called `GetContentItemByAliasAsync(string alias)`.

 The changes consist in using the `slug` name in both the route and the local property, and also use a new method to load a content item with an alias.

 - Open the page `/blogpost/new-day` which should display the exact same result, but using a more SEO and user friendly url.